CSE210-Team-09/cse210-fa24-group09/admin/meetings/112524-retrospective.md

 ## What we think didn’t go so well/what slowed us down

 In this question, we discussed our thoughts on what didn't go well during the sprint, and what slowed down our progress.
-Overall...
+Overall, there was some concern about the start of the sprint still being on Wednesday, handling merge conflicts between branches, having more offline communication rather than the bulk of communicating between pairs being during meetings, and lack of testing the application after implementing the features.

 ### Individual Responses: